 What is CRM?

-After defining ERP vs CRM , next, we will describe the differences between ERP software vs CRM.
-These two are essential business management software tools, but are they different.
-ERP vs CRM is used to increased profitability.
+After defining ERP vs CRM, next, we will describe the differences between ERP software vs CRM.
+These two are essential business management software tools but are they different.
+ERP vs CRM is used to increase profitability.
 ERP vs CRM integration so crucial The following are the main differences between them:

 - While ERP controls different business functions, CRM provides a single database for the sales function or department.